Non EU Scholarships

 - Decisions will be made by the Scholarship Committee and candidates will be notified within two weeks of the committee decision.

-- Once scholarship awards are issued, students must accept this offer by the specified method within two weeks of the notification being distributed by the committee.
+- Once scholarship awards are issued, students must accept this offer by the specified method within three weeks of the notification being distributed by the committee.

 - It is the student’s responsibility to formally accept the scholarship offer, a non-response will be considered as declining the offer.